vicarchive/site/README.md

   - biggest issue here is css and layout
 - Profile: write a function to create entries for the diary (similar to the artwork thing)
   - i need to know how to css this before fully writing a script
+- Shelf: add in images and content for the collections (once pages and css is done)

 ### ToDo List (asset creation):
 - Index: what assets can i make for the buttons? (left right and generate)